-The Elective module consists of one and two-week courses that run chronologically from Torah and Midrash, through Medieval Jewish Philosophy and Responsa Literature to Modern Jewish Philosophy and Literature.
-Students must complete a minimum of 35 ECTS credits from these electives.
+Module II consists of short-term courses in the field of Jewish studies.
+They are given in one or two-week long blocks.
+They run chronologically from Torah and Midrash, through Medieval Jewish Philosophy and Responsa Literature to Modern Jewish Philosophy and Literature.
+Completed module awards 35 credits.

 In the 2023/2024 academic year the following courses are included in the Program: